No-Name-404/My_Style/README.md

                    repeat=10,
                    time=0.5 )
 ```
-Only 4 Values in this function
+Only 4 values in this function
 __________________________
 ###  Text
 ```